 Nevertheless such themes are relentless, and it is difficult not to consider them and their meaning, as in the story “Home in May”, which sees a mother taking her teenage son back to their family hometown, only to find it changed beyond all recognition, all her family having left, the trip becomes an “itinerary of ruins”, with the son telling callously his mother, “It is a shame you still remember Licheng, because Licheng forgot about you long ago.”
 It’s a sentiment that could permeate through any number of the book’s nostalgic stories.
 This change is often more than just a physical one, and Su briefly becomes psycho-geographer when describing Licheng as “having been transformed through the efforts of various government departments.
 The narrow, winding roads characteristic of the old city had been resolutely straightened and widened, but it was more than a physical change–they had also forced people to abandon their old, unscientific sense of orientation.”
 Later, walking through the rubble of the town blighted by so much construction, the narrator describes the debris as, “Late Qing Dynasty, Republican Era and socialist wood and bricks mixed together, and mourned in the May sun for their vanished ways of life,” as if to echo the many upheavals within 20th century China.

-“Su Tong’s Madwoman” is a feature story from our newest issue, “Military”.
-To continue reading, become a subscriber and receive the full magazine.
+“Su Tong’s Madwoman” is a story from our newest issue, “Military”.
+To read the entire issue, become a subscriber and receive the full magazine.
 Alternatively, you can purchase the digital version from the iTunes Store.